Techshailesh/Python/Basics/Working-with -python-strings.md

 We can also use a backslash to escape special characters in a Python string.
 Here is an escaping example shown below.
 We have escaped the single quotes using the backslash character.
-If we dont provide backslash ,it will error out.
+What if we don't use the backslash character?
+Well, it will give me an error saying invalid syntax.
+It is because the string ended here, so it doesn't understand the remaining part of the string.